isomerpages/moe-woodgrovesec/_academic-departments/Mother Tongue Languages.md

 *   The Primary and Secondary School Text Reading Competition

-*   Mother Tongue Fortnight 2022
+*   Mother Tongue Fortnight

 Key Programmes (Malay Unit):

-*   Bengkel Podcast

 *   Project Nitra - Sharing session about classical Malay Literature and the relevance of its values with respect to today’s context.

 *   Drama in Education Programme

 *   Pertandingan Pena Emasku - Malay Language creative essay writing competition

-*   Mother Tongue Fortnight 2022
+*   Mother Tongue Fortnight

-*Programmes are subjected to availability and might differ for each year.
+\*Programmes are subject to availability and might differ for each year.

+**

 ![](/images/IP%20Departments/Mother%20Tongue/Capture.png)